sdil/open-production-web-projects/README.md

 - The source is available as Open source
 - Can be deployed locally/on-prem
 - Ready to use (no development required)
-- Preferrably offered as SaaS service
+- Preferrably offered as SaaS service as well

 The projects are grouped by the language and framework they're built upon.